 - Polish hardwood floors and steam-clean all carpet

-- Holes, dents, and peeling paint on the walls should be repaired and repainted
+- Repair and repaint holes, dents, and peeling paint on the walls

 - Switch out all dead lightbulbs